johncox00/ld-app/README.md

 2. `flagValueMap`: This property is an object gives us the ability to associate whatever content we want to render with whatever flag value should show that content.
 The keys of this object should correspond to the potential values of the feature flag.
 If the flag is boolean, the map will have two keys, `true` and `false`.
 If it's a string-based feature flag, use the string values.
 The values of this object should be any render-able content or component.

 The `ErrorButton` and `PurchaseButton` components are instrumented to send events to LaunchDarkly.
 The `PurchaseButton` in particular sends events that are tied back to the experiment demonstration.

+_Wait...What about that `ErrorButton`?_

+This was plugged in as another way to observe events other than the afore-mentioned purchase event flowing into LaunchDarkly.
+The idea is that we could use this to explore things like automated rollbacks based on error thresholds.
+I didn't take it quite that far.

 **Experiment Automation**